-Emmanuel Macron eyes next French polls after landslide win
+Emmanuel Macron eyes next French polls after huge win

 Story highlights

-- Macron beat far-right Marine Le Pen with more than 65% of the vote
+- Macron beat far-right candidate Marine Le Pen with more than 66% of the vote

 - He is now looking for his party En Marche! to win big in legislative polls